EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Site-administration.md

 After the design of the new home site is finished, your company wants you to replace to unused generic root site with the new site.
 As a next step, your company wants to introduce hubs to have a common navigation between sites.

-As site created by a user should be made unavailable.
+A site created by a user should be made unavailable.
 Furthermore, the site of a cancelled project should be made read-only.

 ## Exercises